Ekiserrepe/pctPaymentHookXahau/README.md

-# pct_split_payment — Xahau Hook
+# Percentage Split XAH Payment: Xahau Hook

-A Xahau Hook that automatically forwards a configurable percentage of every incoming native XAH payment to a designated destination account.
+A Xahau Hook that automatically forwards a configurable percentage of every incoming native XAH payment to a designated destination account for Xahau blockchain.

 ## Overview